everx-labs/ever-appkit-js/README.md

 ## Before You Start

 We strongly recommend to install [TONDEV](https://github.com/tonlabs/tondev) utility before you start playing with TON AppKit.
-This is an ultimate set of tools for Free TON development.
+This utility will help you manage your tools for Free TON development.

 ## Installation